Meghan Markle's Bond With Prince Harry, Prince William and Kate Middleton Is Togetherness at Its Finest

 This isn't the first time Meghan has spoke highly of her future in-laws.
 While sitting down with the BBC for the engagement interview, Meghan said Kate has been "wonderful" with helping her transition to royal life.

-And while this is the group's first official engagement together, this isn't the first time they've been seen together.
+This also isn't the first time the four of them have been seen together.
 Meghan joined the royal family for Christmas Day service.

 This content is available customized for our international audience.
 Would you like to view this in our US edition?